Georgian Airways Flight 834: Other deficiencies

 Kinshasa's ATC personnel who was on duty at the time of the crash was also noted for deficiencies from their part.
 The ATC kept referring the latest weather update as "NOSIG".
 The term NOSIG was an abbreviation from "no significant", implying that no significant weather change was observed on the radar for the next 30 minutes.
 During the accident flight, the weather rapidly deteriorated in mere minutes but the ATC personnel kept relaying the term NOSIG to the crew.
 The rapidly changing weather condition eventually caused the visibility on the airport to deteriorate.
-As the visibility dropped to below the minimum of 2,400 meters, the ATC personnel should've closed the airport.
-Had the airport been closed then Flight 834 wouldn't have continued their approach to Kinshasa.
+As the visibility dropped to below the minimum of 2,400 meters, the ATC personnel should have closed the airport.
+Had the airport been closed, Flight 834 wouldn't have continued their approach to Kinshasa.

 The team from Georgian CAA added that there were several other deficiencies from the ATC.
 According to the findings that had been gathered by the team, the crew had repeatedly tried to contact the ATC for the updated weather situation, however the ATC didn't respond until a few minutes after the transmission.
 When contact was established between the ATC and the crew, the weather information was still not available.
 The updated weather report was eventually received by the crew, approximately at one second before the crash.
 The ATC should've received the alert weather analysis from meteorological services and immediately contacted the crew on the weather condition and also advised the crew on possible diversion.
 All of these actions were not performed on the day of the accident.